-We would like to invite you to participate in the 2nd Workshop on Deep Learning for Recommender Systems (DLRS 2017).
-The aim of the workshop is to encourage the application of Deep Learning techniques in Recommender Systems, to promote research in Deep Learning methods specific to Recommender Systems, and to bring together researchers from the Recommender Systems and Deep Learning communities.
-The workshop is held in conjunction with the 11th ACM Conference on Recommender Systems (RecSys 2017), the premier venue for Recommender Systems research.
-The workshop will be held on one of the workshop days of the conference (the 27th or the 31st of August 2017) in Como, Italy.
+We would like to invite you to participate in the 3rd Workshop on Deep Learning for Recommender Systems (DLRS 2018).
+The aim of the workshop is to further encourage the application of Deep Learning techniques in Recommender Systems, to promote research in Deep Learning methods specific to Recommender Systems, and to bring together researchers from the Recommender Systems and Deep Learning communities.
+The workshop is held in conjunction with the 12th ACM Conference on Recommender Systems (RecSys 2018), the premier venue for Recommender Systems research.
+The workshop will be held on the 6th of October 2018 in Vancouver, Canada.

 TOPICS OF INTEREST

 We encourage theoretical, experimental, and methodological developments advancing state-of-the-art knowledge in the area of Recommender Systems and Deep Learning.
 Areas of interest also encompass novel applications, using Deep Learning to solve the still-standing challenges in personalization technology, and applications of Deep Learning in related fields with clear relation to Recommender Systems.
+This year we further encourage exploring new research directions and application domains.
 Topics include, but are not limited to the following:

 - Enhancement of existing recommendation algorithms through deep learning methods